Critical Thinking Skills Ppt - Zip Download

 drukganu

-A Very Good presentation.
+A Very Good Presentation.

-As IT people elaborate, Data is Unprocessed Information and that Information is Processed Data, unless inforamtion is collated properly, an Enlightened Decision can not come.
-This point of Making an informed, enlightened decision has indeed been made out very well.
+Hard work on its own definitely cannot bring a solution.
+It is said that for success, 99% perspiration needs to be anointed with 1% inspiration.
+As IT people elaborate, data is unprocessed information and that information is processed data, unless information is collated properly, an enlightened decision cannot come.
+This point of making an informed, enlightened decision has indeed been made out very well.

-Compliments & Congratulations for a wonderful yet highly useful input
+Compliments & Congratulations for a wonderful yet highly useful input.

-Dr Ulhas Ganu
+Dr. Ulhas Ganu

 N.Ananth